YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We add these two new messages to the `Msg` union type and annotate the types of their arguments. `FetchQuoteSuccess` accepts a string that contains the new Chuck Norris quote from the API and `HttpError` accepts an [`Http.Error`](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Error).
 These are the possible success / fail results of the task.

 Next we add these cases to the `update` function and declare what we want returned in the `(Model, Cmd Msg)` tuple.
-We also need to update the `GetQuote` tuple to fetch a quote from the API instead of appending to a string with no command.
+We also need to update the `GetQuote` tuple to fetch a quote from the API.
 We'll change `GetQuote` to return the current model and issue the command to fetch a random quote, `fetchRandomQuoteCmd`.

 `FetchQuoteSuccess`'s argument is the new quote string.
 We want to update the model with this.
 There are no commands to execute here, so we will declare the second element of the tuple `Cmd.none`.

-`HttpError`'s argument is `Http.Error`, but we aren't going to do anything special with this.
+`HttpError`'s argument is `Http.Error` but we aren't going to do anything special with this.
 For the sake of brevity, we'll handle API errors when we get to authentication but not for getting unauthenticated quotes.
 Since we're discarding this argument, we can pass `_` to `HttpError`.
 This will return a tuple that sends the model in its current state and no command.
 You may want to handle errors here on your own after completing the provided code.

 It's important to remember that the `update` function's type is `Msg -> Model -> (Model, Cmd Msg)`.
 This means that all branches of the `case` statement _must_ return the same type.
 If any branch does not return a tuple with a model and a command, a compiler error will occur.

 Nothing changes in the `view`.
 We altered the `GetQuote` onClick function logic, but everything that we've written in the HTML works fine with our updated code.
 Try it out!

-#### Sidenote: Reading Compiler Type Errors
+#### Aside: Reading Compiler Type Errors

 If you've been following along and writing your own code, you may have encountered Elm's compiler errors.
 Though they are very readable, type mismatch messages can sometimes seem ambiguous.